tukkek/sunny-day/README.md

 # Sunny day
 Userscript that filters out Twitch channel listings by tags and more.

+Information overload and content discoverability are two major issues that top sites like Twitch and YouTube fail miserably to manage.
+While software tools will never be as good as user-driven curation, they still can help (minimally or majorly) while the issues remain addressed by the websites themselves.
+From that perspective, seeminlgy insignificant best-practices can be identified and processed automatically in an attempt to help users who are constantly overwhelmed with unwieldely amounts of information to separate quality from low-effort content.

 ## Installation

 1. Install Tampermonkey (or a similar userscript engine) for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) or [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).